aitgon/wopmars/docs/content/wrapper.rst

 Describing paramaters: ``specify_params``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An other feature offered by the `Toolwrappers` is to allow you to specify some parameters for the processing of the wrapper.
+An other feature offered by the `tool wrappers` is to allow you to specify some parameters for the processing of the wrapper.
 Usually, those parameters will be associated with the options allowed by the analysis tool itself.
 They may also correspond to options used by the `toolwrappers` to offer flexibility for the pre and post processing of the data.

 To specify which options a `Toolwrapper` is able to understand, it implements a method ``specify_params``.
 This method returns a dictionnary in which each key correspond to the name of the option which will be used in the definition file (see :doc:`User Manual </use>`) and each value, a String representing its type.
 The availables types are the following (to memorize them, just think about the different Python data types):
 - ``int``